dimsmol/authen/README.md

 Options:

+* algo - optional, default algorythm to use, 'sha1' will be used if not specified
+* allowedAlgos - optional, list of allowed algos (in addition to algo)
 * secrets - dict of secrets that can be used by signer
 * currentKey - default key to get secret for signing

 Methods:

-* calcSignature(data, opt_algoName, opt_key) - calculates signature for data, using given algorythm and secret specified by given key.
-If algo name or key is not specified, defaults are used.
+* calcSignature(data, opt_algo, opt_key) - calculates signature for data, using given algorythm and secret specified by given key
+	* arguments
+		* data can be string or Buffer
+		* algo from options will be used if opt_algo is missed
+		* currentKey from options will be used if opt_key is missed
 	* returns a dict with the following fields:
 		* signature - signature, as returned by calcSignatureRaw
 		* algoName - actually used algoName (guaranted to to the same as opt_algoName, if specified)
 		* key - actually used key (guaranted to to the same as opt_key, if specified)
 * calcSignatureRaw(data, algoName, secret) - internally used by calcSignature
-	* returns null if data or secret is empty or algorythm is not allowed (the only allowed algo is 'sha1')
+	* returns null if data or secret is empty or algorythm is not allowed
-	* otherwise returns signature as base64 string
+	* otherwise returns signature (a Buffer object)
 * isValidSignature(signature, data, algoName, key) - returns true if signature is valid for given parameters
+	* signature can be base64 string or Buffer
 * isValidSignatureRaw(signature, data, algoName, secret) - internally used by isValidSignature

 ## Crypter